-Here is a guide of a when alcohol withdrawals will occur:
+Here is a guide of a when alcohol withdrawals will occur during alcohol detox:

-Depending on the severity of the dependence, withdrawal symptoms can occur within an hour of the last drink, however most commonly the withdrawal symptom will be at their worst between 24 and 48 hours.
+Depending on the severity of the dependence, withdrawal symptoms can occur within an hour of the last drink, however most commonly the withdrawal symptoms will be at their worst between 24 and 48 hours into an alcohol detox.

 Below is a timeline of the possible withdrawal symptoms and when they may occur.
 This is only a guide:

 - Delirium tremens

 28 day alcohol detox & rehab programme - £5,500